Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Experimental Setup

 Moreover, a majority of the TREC-CS participating systems made use of external data, such as ratings from other users, category information, external review texts etc. for their experimental setup.
 These systems, therefore, depend heavily on a number of different LBSN data sources, such as Trip Advisor, Yelp, Foursquare etc., which again makes the results difficult to compare due to the dynamic nature of the data and the APIs.
 To overcome reproduciblity and fairness concerns, our experiment setup makes use of a static data collection of POI contents.
 Moreover, while it may be argued that applying a combination of post-processing techniques such as rule based heuristics developed from external knowledge resources \cite{MostafaTRECCS16}, may further enhance the effectiveness of the methods investigated (including our proposed approaches), we do not employ any post processing techniques in our experiments.
 This is primarily because the purpose of our experiments is to investigate the effectiveness of different POI retrieval approaches under a data-driven controlled setup, and relying on a set of pre-existing rules defeats the purpose, because these rules are prone to changes with changes in the data, thus making such rule-based approaches not scalable.

 For all our experiments, we only use a part of the user profile information, specifically, the POIs with a user-assigned rating higher than a threshold value.
 In the TREC-CS 2016 data, ratings are integers within $[-1, 4]$.
 As per the general user profile representation (Equation \ref{eq:profile}), each rating value is normalized within $[0, 1]$ (by min-max normalization).
 We then apply a threshold of $0.8$ to define the \emph{relevant} set of POIs for a user, i.e., these are the ones that are eventually used to construct the user profile for FRLM and KDEFRLM estimation.
-Formally speaking, in our experiments, the user profile $U$ (Section \ref{ss:irsetupforcs}) is comprised of only those triples, of the form $(D, T, r)$, where $r\geq 0.8$.
-We selected this threshold value of $0.8$ after a round of initial experiments, which is consistent with the instructions provided by TREC-CS 2016 task organizers.
+Formally speaking, in our experiments, the user profile $U$ (Section \ref{ss:irsetupforcs}) is comprised of only those triples, of the form $(D, T, r)$, where $r\geq 0.8$. \hltIRJ{According to the TREC-CS task description, POIs with ratings $3$ or higher (where TREC-CS ratings are within $[-1, 4]$) in a user profile are considered to be positive or relevant (i.e., liked by the user).
+As we have normalized the ratings within $[0, 1]$ by min-max normalization, threshold value for selecting positively rated POIs i.e., $3$ maps to $0.8$.}